pocketrice/pocketchess/README.md

 # pocketchess
-3D isometric pixelated chess game with more mechanics than needed.
+3D isometric pixelated chess game with way too more mechanics.
 Think of it as a loving mash of ***Monopoly, Warioware, Jeopardy, Chess, Layton, TF2, SA2, Mother 3, various TCG, Balatro, and a whole lot of boom bap.***

 Originally built in MATLAB, now in a custom OpenGL engine!